Moammar Rana

 He is known for his various Lollywood movie credits, and has also worked on the small screen in Pakistani soap operas and television serials.

 Personal life

 Family

-Moammar Rana belongs to a cricketing dynasty: his father Shafqat Rana has played some Test matches for Pakistan and also served as national cricket team selector twice, his uncle Azmat Rana (d.
+Moammar Rana belongs to a cricketing dynasty: his father Shafqat Rana has played Test cricket for Pakistan and twice served as a selector for the national cricket team, his uncle Azmat Rana (d.
 2015) played one Test match, another uncle, Shakoor Rana (d.
 2001), was a well-known umpire whose two sons Mansoor and Maqsood played a few ODIs, while yet another uncle, Sultan Rana, played first-class matches before becoming a cricket administrator.

 Politics

 In 2019, Rana joined the Pakistan People's Party, making the announcement alongside PPP's Chairperson Bilawal Bhutto Zardari.